michidk/swiftcontrol/TROUBLESHOOTING.md

 3. Connect your Trainer, then connect the Click V2
 4. Close the Zwift app again and connect again in SwiftControl

+## Android: Connection works, buttons work but nothing happens in MyWhoosh and similar
+- especially for Redmi and other chinese Android devices please follow the instructions on https://dontkillmyapp.com/:
+  - disable battery optimization for SwiftControl
+  - enable auto start of SwiftControl
+  - grant accessibility permission for SwiftControl
+- see https://github.com/jonasbark/swiftcontrol/issues/38 for more details

 ## Remote control is not working - nothing happens
 - Try to unpair it from your phone / computer Bluetooth settings, then re-pair it.
 - Try restarting the pairing process in SwiftControl